 Kurt Selberg is a North Idaho native; where his family owned a quarter horse ranch.
 After completing his doctorate in veterinary medicine from Washington State University, he completed an equine sports medicine internship at Virginia Equine Imaging in Middleburg, VA.
 He received his training in diagnostic imaging from Colorado State University and is a Diplomate of the American College of Veterinary Radiologists.
 Following his residency he completed fellowship in advanced imaging with training from Colorado State University and from Musculoskeletal Radiologists in Fort Collins, CO.
 He was an Assistant Professor of equine diagnostic imaging at the University of Georgia for 4 years before returning to an equine diagnostic imaging position at Colorado State University in September of 2016.
 His area of interest is the equine athlete and musculoskeletal diagnostic imaging.
 Dr. Selberg is a certified member and lecturer at many of the International Society of Equine Locomotor Pathology continuing education events.
 He is also an FEI treating veterinarian.
 Most recently, he was the on site imaging consultant for the 2018 World Equestrian Games.
-Aside from radiology, he also enjoys skiing , jiu jitsu, fishing, spending time with good friends and family, his lovely wife Katie and 2 children, and a yellow dog.
+Aside from radiology, he also enjoys skiing , jiu jitsu, fishing, spending time with good friends and family, his lovely wife Katie and 2 children, and two yellow dogs.

 VETERINARY RADIOLOGY & ULTRASOUND Volume 52, Issue 4, July/August 2011, Pages: 394–401,

 Article first published online : 20 MAY 2011